yuselg/ETF/README.md

 # Eiffel Testing Framework (ETF)

+ETF was developed by the Software Engineering Laboratory at York University -- to introduce students to open-ended design problems, while allowing instructors to check the feasibility and correctness of the designs via acceptance testing.
+See [2018 IEEE 8th International Model-Driven Requirements Engineering Workshop (MoDRE)](https://ieeexplore.ieee.org/document/8501488).

 In most applications, there is the **User Interface** (UI) and then there is the **Business Logic**.
 To take the stock example of a bank ATM, a user might see the following UI:

 ![](images/withdraw.png)